buffer_get_surface(buffer, surface, mode, offset, modulo);

 With this function you can write the information from a surface

 to a given buffer.
-The buffer must have been created previously.
+The buffer must have been created previously and

-You can choose the copy "mode" for the data being stored which is
+the copy "mode" for the data being stored which is set by the

-set by the constants listed below, as well as the offset and modulo
+constants listed below, as well as the offset and modulo values.

-values.
-Both offset and modulo are byte values, with the offset
+Both offset and modulo are byte values, with the offset defining

-defining the start position within the buffer and modulo being the
+the start position within the buffer and modulo being the number of

-number of bytes left at the end of every line (for storing
+bytes left at the end of every line (for storing additional data).

-additional data).
-Note that the function writes each pixel of the
+Note that the function writes each pixel of the surface to the

 |0||Copies all data from the surface.|